RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 VT: I'd be inclined not to delete their questions unless we have to - otherwise someone can maliciously gather lots of up-votes (and dissuade others from writing the same question), then delete their account.
 I am not sure whether some people would feel that the right to deletion is important - we should certainly communicate clearly that you can't delete your questions even if you delete your account.

+AC: Foreign keys are good, no question.
+They are a constraint, so I think that it is an issue for what happens when a user is deleted, assuming we keep the questions (as seems reasonable).
+In particular, we may not want a foreign key for some of the users mentioned in questions - or else we could put in a stub user whenever a user is deleted.

 Whether the primary key should be just an auto-incrementing integer or a UUID is open to some debate.

 #### Should a UUID be used as a primary key?